 Quick Answer

 Renters insurance is an affordable way to protect your personal belongings, cover liability, and meet lease requirements.
-As of April 26, 2026, the average renters insurance policy costs roughly $15–$20 per month, and more than 57% of U.S. renters now carry a policy.
+The average renters insurance policy costs roughly $15–$20 per month, and more than 57% of U.S. renters now carry a policy.
 It takes only minutes to get started online.

 Planning A Move?
 Here’s What You Should Know To Determine If Renters Insurance Is Right For You

 Many people make up a checklist for themselves in the days leading up to their moving day.
-You’re about to read why renters insurance should be prominently on your to-do list as you plan your move into your new rental home or apartment.
+Renters insurance should be prominently on that list as you plan your move into a new rental home or apartment.

 Key Takeaways